usenabla-com/www.usenabla.com/app/blog/content/2024-02-22-tailwind-mastery.md

 ## Want to talk about this more?

 This is obviously the type of stuff I love helping people with.
-So if you’d like support on how you can build using LLMs with more intention, [schedule a intro call](https://cal.com/team/atelier-logos/45-min-intro-call), or [create and account](https://www.atelierlogos.studio/onboarding) and hit me up via chat!
+So if you’d like support on how you can build using LLMs with more intention, [schedule a intro call](https://cal.com/team/atelier-logos/45-min-intro-call), or [create an account](https://www.atelierlogos.studio/onboarding) and hit me up via chat!